reflectivity/orsopy/docs/fileio_usage.rst

 Usage
 =====

-The easiest way to use :py:mod:`orsopy.fileio` (the module of :py:mod:`orsopy` that includes file reading and writing) to produce metadata-rich .ort reducted reflectometry files involves integrating this into your data reduction workflow.
+The easiest way to use :py:mod:`orsopy.fileio` (the module of :py:mod:`orsopy` that includes file reading and writing) to produce **metadata-rich .ort reduced reflectometry files** involves integrating this into your data reduction workflow.
-Early in the workflow, the :py:mod:`orsopy.fileio` should be imported and an empty :code:`fileio.orso.Orso` header object.
+Early in the workflow, the :py:mod:`orsopy.fileio` should be imported and an empty :code:`fileio.orso.Orso` header object (here we also import :py:mod:`numpy` which will be used later).

 .. code-block:: python